-- 1. Employees hired as full time exempt employees are hired on a salary basis. - 2.
+- 1. Employees hired as full-time exempt employees are hired on a salary basis (no less than the current FLSA threshold) which represents payment for all hours that may be required to work in a given workweek. - 2.
 Exempt employees are expected to work a minimum number of hours per week (30, 35, 40 or other).
 These hours do not include time taken for meal breaks, travel to or from work, or time spent on personal business. - 3.
 If the number of hours an exempt employee works exceeds 40 hours in a workweek, overtime pay is not earned. - 4.
-Pay adjustments are not made for an exempt employee working longer or shorter work days. - 5.
+Pay adjustments are not made for an exempt employee working longer or shorter work days.
+Salary will be prorated by days if hire date or last day worked falls within the middle of a pay period. - 5.
 Exempt employees do not earn compensatory time.

-Note: Supervisors may consult with the Personnel Office if they have questions about employee status.
+Note: Supervisors may consult with the Office of Human Resources if they have questions about employee status.